What Is A Withdrawal Timeline?

 It’s worth noting that throughout the withdrawal, the individual is losing a drug that provides high levels of dopamine and increased pleasure.
 As well as this, taking it for long periods can result in lower levels of dopamine receptors leading to people struggling to feel pleasure without it.
 The effects can last as long as two years after quitting the drug and can leave a serious chance of relapse.
 Mental issues will cause the majority of problems during withdrawal.
 However, painful headaches and severe levels of fatigue are common.
 It’s also possible for individuals to gain a lot more weight during this time.

 Cocaine is an expensive stimulant drug.
-It costs not only a lot of money, but it comes with a cost on your life.
+It costs not only a lot of money, but it comes with a cost to your life.
 All it takes is one try and the danger of addiction can already be there.
 Despite once being used in medicine, there are no benefits of cocaine from a health perspective.
 If you are worried that a friend or family member might be using cocaine, then you need to be able to recognize the signs.
 Similarly, if you are planning on withdrawing from cocaine, you need to make sure that you are prepared for the symptoms you will experience if you go through the cocaine withdrawal timeline.

 Physical symptoms can range from severe to minimal but do highlight some of the issues and effects this drug has on the body.
 Those using cocaine may complain of headaches and suffer from high body temperature.
 They may also have trouble with stomach pain and nausea.
 Noticeable signs can include changes to the voice, twitching, constantly sniffing or even a bloody nose.